PennyLaneAI/catalyst/FRONTEND.md

 ```

 In Jax this is done by adding together the tuple of **explicit** values with another
-tuple of calculated **implicit** values.
+tuple of calculated **implicit** values during the parameter expansion.

-Note that we also link corresponding type signature using the appropriate `*DBIdx` indices.

 ### Expanded/collapsed arguments or results